European Energy Risk Index (EERI)

 Did markets validate the risk environment this week?

-Historically, weeks where EERI spends multiple days in SEVERE territory are associated with:
+Historically, weeks where EERI spends multiple days in LOW territory are associated with: